Northern Colorado Real Estate Market Update — Q1 2026

 What This Means for Buyers

 Get your pre-approval in hand before you start shopping.
 In competitive price ranges, sellers want to see that you're ready to move.
 Work with a local agent who knows the neighborhoods and can help you act quickly when the right home comes up.
 If you're relocating from out of state, virtual tours and a trusted local agent become even more important.
+Be realistic about your timeline: in the sub-$550K range, you may need to move quickly and compete.
+In higher price ranges, you have more time to be selective.

 Have questions about a specific city, price range, or neighborhood?
 Reach out — I'm happy to give you a personalized market update for exactly what you're looking for.

-Michael Potter, eXp Realty, Northern Colorado
+Michael Potter, LPT Realty, Northern Colorado

 I help buyers, sellers, and people relocating to Northern Colorado find the right home and community.
 Have a question about this article or the local market?
 I'm happy to talk.